rubbrband/rubbrband/README.md

 Coming soon!

-## Pull Requests
+## Pull Requests and Feature Requests

 Pull requests are welcome!
+If you have a feature request, please open an issue.

 ## Supported Compute Platforms